junxit/us-congress-bills-111/bill.md

 - **(7)** As a result of the critical shortage of molybdenum-99, patient care in the United States is suffering.
 Medical procedures requiring technetium-99 are being rationed or delayed, and alternative treatments which are less effective, more costly, and may result in increased radiation doses to patients are being substituted in lieu of technetium-99.
 - **(8)** The radioactive isotope molybdenum-99 and its decay product technetium-99m are critical to the health care of Americans, and the continued availability of these isotopes, in a reliable and affordable manner, is in the interest of the United States.
 - **(9)** The United States should move expeditiously to ensure that an adequate and reliable supply of molybdenum-99 can be produced in the United States, without the use of highly enriched uranium.
+- **(10)** Other important medical isotopes, including iodine-131 and xenon-133, can be produced as byproducts of the molybdenum-99 fission production process.
+In January 2009, the National Academy of Sciences concluded that these important medical isotopes “will be sufficiently available if Mo-99 is available”.
+The coproduction of medically useful isotopes such as iodine-131 and xenon-133 is an important benefit of establishing molybdenum-99 production in the United States without the use of highly enriched uranium, and these coproduced isotopes should also be available for necessary medical uses.
-- **(10)** The United States should accelerate its efforts to convert nuclear reactors worldwide away from the use of highly enriched uranium, which can be used in nuclear weapons, to low enriched uranium.
-Converting nuclear reactors away from the use of highly enriched uranium is a critically important element of United States efforts to prevent nuclear terrorism, and supports the goal announced in Prague by President Barack Obama on April 5, 2009, to create “a new international effort to secure all vulnerable nuclear material around the world within four years” .
+- **(11)** The United States should accelerate its efforts to convert nuclear reactors worldwide away from the use of highly enriched uranium, which can be used in nuclear weapons, to low enriched uranium.
+Converting nuclear reactors away from the use of highly enriched uranium is a critically important element of United States efforts to prevent nuclear terrorism, and supports the goal announced in Prague by President Barack Obama on April 5, 2009, to create “a new international effort to secure all vulnerable nuclear material around the world within four years”.
+- **(12)** The United States is engaged in an effort to convert civilian nuclear test and research reactors from highly enriched uranium fuel to low enriched uranium fuel through the Global Threat Reduction Initiative.
+As of September 2009, this program has successfully converted 17 reactors in the United States to low enriched uranium fuel, some of which are capable of producing molybdenum-99 for medical uses.

 ## § 3.
 Improving the reliability of domestic medical isotope supply